The Shire Horse: Size, Weight & Special Characteristics of the Breed

 Hard shell, soft core: the gentle character of the Shire Horse

-Uses of Shire Horses in the past and today: From workhorse to show star
+Uses of Shire Horses in the past and today

 In earlier centuries, the Shire Horse played a central role in agriculture and heavy industry.
 Thanks to its enormous pulling power and endurance, it was ideal for heavy work.
 The Shire Horse was used for the following tasks in particular: